Hoder-zyf/InternAgent/README.md

 </div>

 ## 🔥 News
+  - <p style='text-align:justify'><i>2025.08.06</i>: &nbsp; 🔥 InternAgent now supports Intern-S1 which combines strong general-task capabilities with state-of-the-art performance on a wide range of scientific tasks.
+Check <a href="https://internlm.intern-ai.org.cn/api/document">here</a> for how to use Intern-S1.
   - <p style='text-align:justify'><i>2025.07.17</i>: &nbsp; 🔥 The source code of InternAgent has been partially open-sourced.
 The complete version of InternAgent (covering 12 types of tasks for autonomous scientific research) will be open-sourced soon.
 This code repository can be used for full-cycle autonomous scientific research, ranging from hypothesis generation to automated experimental execution.
 It includes the source code for our initial version, covering paper retrieval, idea generation, coding, and experimental execution.
   - <p style='text-align:justify'><i>2025.07.10</i>: &nbsp; NovelSeek has be renamed to <b>InternAgent</b>.
 This change embodies our hopeful vision for autonomous scientific research framework, and we hope it will empower all researchers to achieve great scientific discoveries.</p>